 One of the questions that I think is fun to get at is the question, "Well, which ones are in my backyard?"
 That obviously is going to change a lot depending on the time of year, depending on where you live.
 I live in the desert, and almost any day that's warm enough out there in my backyard, I can see a butterfly or two.

 During the summer, I can see quite a few butterflies.
-Exactly how many there are, exactly what species are out there, what different kinds varies from one time of year to the next.
+Exactly how many there are, exactly what species are out there, what different kinds vary from one time of year to the next.

 That's a challenging thing in and of itself, trying to identify what the species are.
 There are lots of books, field guides to help with that, as well as a lot of online resources.
 There's a really excellent Butterflies of North America website that has a lot of good information.
 Actually, they put out a website where they pull out the different species for each state.
 So for me, I can get a list of all the butterflies of Arizona.